11 pro-Palestinian protesters are arrested after occupying building at University of Minnesota

-MINNEAPOLIS — Police arrested an unknown number of pro-Palestinian protesters Monday at the University of Minnesota after a group of students briefly occupied an administrative building, protest organizers said.
+MINNEAPOLIS — Police arrested about a dozen pro-Palestinian protesters Monday at the University of Minnesota after a group of students entered an administrative building, university officials said.

-Ryan Mattson, a media liaison with the university's chapter of Students for a Democratic Society, said some protesters from the group who were inside the building were arrested.
-He did not know how many.
+Ryan Mattson, a media liaison with the university's chapter of Students for a Democratic Society, said some protesters who were inside the building were arrested.
+He did not initially know how many were arrested, but university officials released a statement saying 11 people were taken into custody less than two hours after they entered Morrill Hall.

-Merlin Van Alstein, an organizer with the group, earlier said about 30 protesters occupied Morrill Hall, with a larger group gathered outside.
+Merlin Van Alstein, an organizer with the group, earlier said about 30 protesters occupied Morrill Hall, while a larger group gathered outside.

-The group renamed the building “Halimy Hall,” in remembrance of 19-year-old Palestinian TikTok creator Medo Halimy who died in August in an apparent Israeli airstrike.
+The group renamed the building “Halimy Hall,” in remembrance of 19-year-old Palestinian TikTok content creator Medo Halimy, who died in August in an apparent Israeli airstrike.
 The Israeli military said it was not aware of the strike that killed Halimy.

 The protesters were equipped with tents and supplies, and said they planned to stay until their demands are met.
 They were demanding that the university divest from Israel and repeal its political neutrality agreement.
-Video posted online showed chairs stacked in front of an exterior door of the building, in an apparent barricade.
+Video posted online showed chairs and other patio furniture stacked in front of an exterior window of the building.

 “We plan to stay until they forcibly remove us,” Van Alstein said before the arrests.
 “The people inside aren’t going to leave until they meet our demands or they are forced to leave.”

-The group earlier shared a video to Facebook of a speaker's announcement that its members were occupying the building but not restricting anyone from exiting or entering.
+Earlier Monday afternoon, the group shared a video to Facebook of a speaker's announcement that its members were occupying the building but not restricting anyone from exiting or entering.

 The speaker appeared in front of a large sign reading, “Money for education, not for bombs & occupation."
 Other campus protests around the U.S. in response to the Israel-Hamas war have included the divestment call.